multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs.md

 title: erdjs
 ---

-Elrond SDK for TypeScript and JavaScript
+MultiversX SDK for TypeScript and JavaScript

 **erdjs** consists of TypeScript / JavaScript helpers and utilities for interacting with the Blockchain (in general) and with Smart Contracts (in particular).